OpenMDAO/OpenMDAO/openmdao/docs/features/recording/getting_values.rst

 :code:`load_cases` method, which loads all driver, solver, and system cases into memory with minimal queries, making `get_case` far more efficient.

-To use this method, simply create the CaseReader, call `load_cases` method, and use the reader as you normally would.
+To use this method, simply create the CaseReader, call the `load_cases` method, and use the reader as you normally would.

 .. code-block:: console